Azure/azure-sdk/docs/design/python/DesignGuidelines.md

 * DO require explicit opt-in for any scenario where user-provided code will run in a different thread.

+  > TODO - We need to provide more specific guidance for the use of threads in SDKs.
+This includes scenarios with native callback libraries as well as parallell workloads.

 ## Dependencies

 * DO consider using the following packages for shared functionality: